 - Attendance: Usually mandatory

 Additionally, some courses will require you to write lab reports based on the experiments or work done during practicals, while others will not.
 For experiment-based practicals, such as PHY180, the sessions may not be mandatory every week, or you may have mandatory practicals every other week.
-In these cases, make sure to note which weeks are mandatory for you, as this may differ from your peers in the same lecture cohort.
+In these cases, note which weeks are mandatory for you, as this may differ from your peers in the same lecture cohort.

 Office hours